KristijanArmeni/encoders_report/report.md

 Research software specifically can vary in scope on a spectrum between a standalone analysis script and up to a mature software project used by a larger research community [@connolly_software_2023].
 Research software in computational neuroscience typically falls in between the two extremes.
-Computational neuroscience is is a diverse discipline in terms of the scale of investigations (e.g., ranging from single-neuron to whole-brain recordings) and the type of measurements used (e.g., static anatomical images, dynamic multi channel activity over time, or a combination of different data modalities) [@sejnowski_putting_2014].
+Computational neuroscience is a diverse discipline in terms of the scale of investigations (e.g., ranging from single-neuron to whole-brain recordings) and the type of measurements used (e.g., static anatomical images, dynamic multi-channel activity over time, or a combination of different data modalities) [@sejnowski_putting_2014].
 What the analyses have in common, however, is that they are composed of several stages (e.g., preprocessing, model fitting, statistical inference, visualization)[@gilmore_progress_2017] such that they frequently require custom routines and workflows [@balaban_ten_2021].
-What aspects of software engineering practices can specifically benefit computational reproducibility in human neuroscience?
+With his context in mind, what aspects of software engineering practices can specifically benefit computational reproducibility in human neuroscience?

-**Increasing transparency and readability: Documentation, code formatting, and code review.** Our replication experience showed that methodological details described in the published report were insufficient in detail and our success hinged on our ability to reverse engineer the procedures with the help of shared code.
+**Improving readability: Documentation, code formatting, and code review**

+Our replication experience showed that methodological details described in the published report were insufficient in detail and our success hinged on our ability to reverse engineer the procedures with the help of shared code.
-Details matter: given the complexity of analytical pipelines in computational neuroscience, even a nominally small analytical deviation can have large cumulative effects on results [@carp_secret_2012; @gilmore_progress_2017; @poldrack_scanning_2017; @errington_challenges_2021].
+Details matter: given the complexity of analytical pipelines in computational neuroscience, even a nominally small analytical deviation can have large cumulative effects on the results [@carp_secret_2012; @gilmore_progress_2017; @poldrack_scanning_2017; @errington_challenges_2021].
-Insufficient reporting standards in fMRI research have been confirmed in large-scale analyses of published work [@carp_secret_2012; @guo_reporting_2014; @poldrack_scanning_2017] and in other fields such as cancer biology [@errington_challenges_2021].
+Insufficient reporting standards in fMRI research have been confirmed in large-scale analyses of published work [@carp_secret_2012; @guo_reporting_2014; @poldrack_scanning_2017].
 Our first set of recommended practices thus centers on code transparency and readability.

-Sufficiently documented code, for example inline comments and function docstrings, significantly boosted our understanding of its purpose and thus our ability to reuse it in replication experiments.
+Sufficiently documented code significantly boosted our understanding of its purpose and thus our ability to reuse it in replication experiments.
 Conversely, the lack of such documentation made even the well-structured code difficult to understand and compelled us to perform a line-by-line walkthrough in order to understand the operations on different variables.
-Given the modular nature of shared code in neuroscience [@gilmore_progress_2017], we argue that, apart from inline comments and cursory mentions in papers, all shared code should minimally contain full docstrings for functions and classes and illustrative guides in how they can be invoked.
+Given the modular nature of shared code in neuroscience [@gilmore_progress_2017], we argue that, apart from inline comments and cursory mentions in papers, all shared code should contain docstrings for major functions and classes and illustrative guides in how they can be invoked.
 This is particularly necessary for any custom in-house developed code.
-We found that adopting automatic documentation frameworks such as MkDocstrings[^mkdocstrings] (see [](#figure_workflow)) which parses docstrings in code, greatly improved our ability to review documentation.

 [^mkdocstrings]: https://mkdocstrings.github.io/

+Formatting and linting are simple, yet effective methods to improve code readability and to facilitate reusability.
+Once set up, dedicated code formatters and linters can be used without additional time investment, but deliver substantial benefits: improved code readability, early detection of potentially costly syntax errors, and style consistency.
+This facilitates collaboration both within and across research teams.
+The increased readability is not only valuable in collaborative environments, but also in situations were a single researcher reuses to their own code after an extended period.
+Overall, we recommend that code formatting and linters become a standard practice in research software development.

+Building analysis pipelines in neuroscience is seldom straightforward and often requires frequent iteration cycles.
+This can lead to technical debt and poorly organized code with unused parts which renders it difficult to understand [@vliet_seven_2020].
-Another obvious practice to boost code clarity is code review: auditing the code for style, quality, and accuracy by peers or developers other than the authors [@ackerman_software_1989; @bacchelli_expectations_2013].
+Code review, a practice of auditing the code for style, quality, and accuracy by peers or developers other than the authors [@ackerman_software_1989; @bacchelli_expectations_2013], can help mitigating the accrued technical debt.
+Systematic quality control is a sign of operational maturity in scientific teams dealing with complex analysis projects [@johnson_sciops_2024].
 Apart from quality control, code review brings other important benefits such as increased author confidence, collegiality, and cross-team learning [@vable_code_2021; @rokem_ten_2024].
 We conducted code reviews in the form of brief code walkthroughs after every meeting.
-We found that incremental adoption was crucial.
+Incremental adoption was crucial.
-For example, while reviewing entire research code could be burdensome, reviewing smaller code chunks, soon after they were implemented, was very doable, improved code clarity, and allowed us to catch mistakes early.
+Reviewing entire research code can be burdensome, reviewing smaller code chunks, soon after we implemented them, was very doable, improved code clarity, and on multiple occasions allowed us to catch mistakes early.
 Like documentation, code review is a relatively straightforward practice to adopt insofar that it requires minimal to no technical overhead.
-While it can be a subset of code review, we include code formatting as a standalone practice which can be adopted without doing a code review (e.g. using dedicated tools such as linters).

-**Increasing resilience and reuse: Version control, packaging, and testing.** We view version control, packaging, and code testing as practices that require greater investment in familiarity with technical tools and possibly steeper learning curves.
+**Improving resilience and reuse: Version control, packaging, and testing** We view version control, packaging, and code testing as practices that require greater investment in familiarity with technical tools and possibly steeper learning curves.
 Version control, a systematic way of recording changes made to files over time [@community_turing_2022], is a standard practice in software engineering.
 While version control does not directly contribute to readability or reusability (in the sense that even extensively versioned code may not be re-executable), it is essential in making the computational research process resilient --- in the event of catastrophic changes, current state of files can be reverted to a previous state.
-We adopted version control for the entire project duration as all team members were already regular users of version control.
-We adopted a simple collaborative workflow where we all had write access to a joint remote GitHub repository.
+We adopted version control in a simple collaborative workflow where we all team members had write access to a joint remote repository.
-This allowed us to flexibly employ branching, issues, pull requests etc. practices that we started using more often with as the project matured.

-Every reproducible research code, if it is to be reused by peers must be distributable.
+Reproducible code guarantees that independent researchers can obtain the original results.
+But that does not imply that the shared code is straightforward to reuse.
-Making research software reusable is considered part of the FAIR principles of research software [@chue_hong_fair_2022].
-Reusable code is easy to install and setup, which facilitates adoption and reuse [@ma_human_2024].
+Reusable code is easy to install and set up, which facilitates adoption [@ma_human_2024], and is part of the FAIR principles of research software [@chue_hong_fair_2022].
 Depending on complexity, research code can be made reusable in various ways [@community_turing_2022], one option is to distribute it as an installable _package_: a collection containing the code to be installed, specification of required dependencies, and any software metadata (e.g., author information, project description, etc.).
 In practice, packaging means organizing your code following an expected directory structure and file naming conventions [@wasser_pyopenscipython-package-guide_2024].

-In addition to facilitating code reuse across different users, one of the advantages of installable code is that your code can be reused across your projects.
+In addition to facilitating code reuse by independent researchers, one of the advantages of installable code is that it can be reused within and across your own projects.
-That turned out to be a crucial design factor in our reproducible workflow, where we wrapped our figure-making code into separate functions within the package.
+That turned out to be a crucial design factor in our reproducible workflow (see Section {ref}`sec:workflow` below), where we wrapped our figure-making code into separate functions within the package.
-These functions are reused in a jupyter notebook (part of a separate repository) which is embedded in the report authored with MyST Markdown (see [](#figure_workflow) and code in [](#code_example)).
+These functions can be invoked as part of standalone scripts or imported in interactive notebooks and computational reports.
-The separation between analysis code (package) and its subsequent usage (e.g., in computational notebook, report) follows the principle of modular code design, also known as *do-not-repeat-yourself* (DRY) principle [@wilson_good_2017].
+The separation between analysis code (package) and its subsequent reuse (in computational notebooks, reports) follows the principle of modular code design, also known as _do-not-repeat-yourself_ (DRY) principle [@wilson_good_2017].
 Most programming languages come with dedicated packaging managers [@alser_packaging_2024].
-Whereas Python packaging ecosystem is sometimes perceived as unwieldy[^xkcd_packaging], we found that modern packaging tools, for example Poetry[^poetry] and uv[^uv], were straightforward to use, did not incur substantial technical overhead, and required only short time investment (e.g., {math}`\sim 60` mins).
+Whereas Python packaging ecosystem is sometimes perceived as unwieldy[^xkcd_packaging], we found that modern packaging tools, for example Poetry[^poetry] and uv[^uv], were mostly straightforward to use, did not incur substantial technical overhead, and required moderate time investment (e.g., {math}`\sim 60` mins).

 [^xkcd_packaging]: https://xkcd.com/1987
 [^poetry]: https://python-poetry.org/
 [^uv]: https://docs.astral.sh/uv/

 Finally, possibly the most extensive practice we include on our list is code testing.
 Code testing is a process of writing dedicated routines that test specific parts of code or entire workflows for accuracy and syntactic correctness.
-Yet, while testing in pure software development is a mature discipline and provides the broadest reproducibility benefits, research code comes with its own specific testing considerations and challenges [@eisty_testing_2025].
+Test-driven development in pure software is a mature discipline [@beck_test-driven_2015].
+It provides the broadest reproducibility benefits, yet testing research code comes with its own specific considerations and challenges [@eisty_testing_2025].
-To highlight just two, analysis code in empirical research depends on data which can contain inconsistencies and exceptions making it challenging to write a single test covering all exceptions.
+To highlight just two, analysis code in empirical research depends on the data which can contain inconsistencies and exceptions making it challenging to write a single test covering all exceptions.
-In addition, in neuroscience the datasets tend to be large (on the orders of 10s of gigabytes) and given the need for tests to be performed frequently, dedicated test datasets would need to be created in order to keep the tests lightweight.
+In addition, in neuroscience the datasets tend to be large (on the orders of tens or hundreds of gigabytes) and given the need for tests to be performed frequently, dedicated test datasets would need to be created that appropriately mock real dataset characteristics while remaining lightweight.
 Second, the research process is iterative (e.g., output of one analysis stage shapes the analysis at the next stage) and the boundaries between the development and deployment phases are frequently blurry [@vliet_seven_2020], leading to challenging testing decisions and frequent need for updating the test suite.
-In contrast, developing testing code demands upfront knowledge of requirements and substantial investment of time, neither of which are plentiful in neuroscience.
+Developing testing code demands upfront knowledge of requirements and substantial investment of time and dedicated software expertise, neither of which are currently plentiful in neuroscience.

-Testing is the final software engineering practice on our list for a reason; we only started writing limited unit tests and basic package installation tests via PyTest and GitHub actions later in the project phase, once the workflows matured and required less frequent changes.
+Testing is the final software engineering practice on our list for a reason; we only started writing limited unit tests and basic package installation tests later in the project phase, once the workflows matured and required less frequent changes.
+Despite the challenges, we see clear benefits in striving towards test-driven development in research as it forces researchers to not only ascertain accuracy of code, but also to to think carefully about code design, and render explicit code assumptions.

-## Towards reproducible scientific publishing workflows
+## Towards reproducible scientific publishing workflows {#sec:workflow}

 [](#figure_workflow) shows a high-level overview of our adopted code, documentation, and publishing workflow.
 It shows three main streams: i) packaged code and documentation, ii) computation, storage, and archiving, and iii) computational report.
 This architecture allows research code (e.g., analysis and plotting scripts) to be developed and versioned in one place and independently of the deployment (HPC) and the publishing streams.
 The workflow is semi-automatic.
 For example, documentation and report are deployed and rebuilt automatically upon changes to repositories via GitHub actions and GitHub Pages.
 However, if analyses change, the researcher must redeploy the jobs on the computing cluster, download the new results, re-execute the report pipeline, and update the remote repositories.

 :::{figure} fig/manuscript_figures/figure4-workflow.svg